ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The KDC rekeys the group.
 That is, the KDC generates new group keying material for that group (see {{rekeying}}) and replies to the Publisher with a group rekeying message as defined in {{rekeying}}, providing the new group keying material.
 Then, the KDC rekeys the rest of the group, as discussed in {{rekeying}}.

-  The KDC SHOULD perform a group rekeying only if already scheduled to occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
-In any other case, the KDC SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).
+  The KDC SHOULD perform a group rekeying if one is already scheduled to occur within a time frame that is acceptably short, as per application-specific policies at the KDC.
+For instance, a group rekeying could be already upcoming in accordance with an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
+If a group rekeying is not already scheduled to occur within an acceptably short time frame, the KDC SHOULD NOT rekey the group when receiving a Key Renewal Request (OPT12).

 * The KDC determines and assigns a new Sender ID for the Publisher (REQ27), and it replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
 The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, which specifies the new Sender ID of the Publisher encoded as a CBOR byte string (REQ27).